 Traditional café food in a beautiful setting 1 Reviews

 Enjoy specialties from East and West and watch food prepared before your eyes.
 Enjoy foie gras, fresh scallops, wagyu burgers and king prawns.
 Kids can have fun in Camp Hyatt, and enjoy pool and beach access afterwards complementary with brunch.
-Dhs 280 (with soft drinks), Dhs 360 (with house beverages), half price (children under 12) Timings: 12.30pm-4pm (Friday)
+Prices start at Dhs310 per person, including food and soft drinks; with standard house beverages, the brunch is Ds380 per person.
+Children under the age of 12 receive a 50 percent discount Timings: 12.30pm-4pm (Friday)

 - Picture 1 of 2